google/gcp_scanner/README.md

 ### Command-line options

 ```
-usage: gcp-scanner -o /folder_to_save_results/ -g -
+usage: python3 scanner.py -o folder_to_save_results -g -

 GCP Scanner

 options:
   -h, --help            show this help message and exit
+  -ls, --light-scan     Return only the most important GCP resource fields in the output.
   -k KEY_PATH, --sa-key-path KEY_PATH
                         Path to directory with SA keys in json format
   -g GCLOUD_PROFILE_PATH, --gcloud-profile-path GCLOUD_PROFILE_PATH
                         Path to directory with gcloud profile.
 Specify - to search for credentials in default gcloud config path
   -m, --use-metadata    Extract credentials from GCE instance metadata
   -at ACCESS_TOKEN_FILES, --access-token-files ACCESS_TOKEN_FILES
                         A list of comma separated files with access token and OAuth scopes.TTL limited.
-A token and scopes should be stored in JSON
+A token and scopes should be stored in JSON format.
-                        format.
   -rt REFRESH_TOKEN_FILES, --refresh-token-files REFRESH_TOKEN_FILES
                         A list of comma separated files with refresh_token, client_id,token_uri and client_secret stored in JSON format.
   -s KEY_NAME, --service-account KEY_NAME